Bias-Variance Tradeoff of Matching Prior to Difference-in-Differences When Parallel Trends is Violated: Proofs of Theoretical Results in Section

-As noted in the main text, these biases are finite-sample approximations of the limiting bias.
-We adopt the equality sign, albeit with a slight abuse of notation, to maintain consistency with the variance formulation.
+As noted in the main text and Appendix \ref{Appendix B.First-order Sampling Approximations}, we take views of these biases to be finite-sample approximations of the limiting bias.
+We adopt the equality sign, albeit with a slight abuse of notation, to maintain consistency (literal meaning, not in statistical sense) with the variance formulation.